PPSchL/scribus-photobook-scripts/README.md

     ![eg whole page](docs/img/diary-whole-page.png)

 - play with it and the use of each option will quickly become obvious
-- you can then create different types pages: eg a page with double space at the top (position 1), and simple central text at the bottom (position 3)
+- you can then create different types of pages: eg a page with double space at the top (position 1), and simple central text at the bottom (position 3)

   ![diary example page](docs/img/diary-example.png)